natev51/LabVIEW-Composed-Actor-Model-LVCAM/markdown/markdown.md

 ## Message methods are protected

 Only the actor can execute the method, or other classes/interfaces that implement this interface containing the protected method.

+## Accessors in LVCAM

+Since inheritance is not used, accessors **are not** used very often (aside from helper classes such as State Pattern).<br>
+This is especially true with Actors.
+Actors are self contained and rarely will allow other classes to use its attributes.

 ## Mediator